simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 by default, it shows all accounts and their latest ending balances (including the balances of subaccounts). if you specify a query on the command line, it shows just the matched accounts and the balances from matched transactions.

-Press `t` or `l` to show accounts as a tree or flat list (the default).
+Account names are shown as a flat list by default; press `t` to toggle tree mode.
-In flat mode, account balances are exclusive of subaccounts, except where subaccounts are hidden by a depth limit (see below).
+In list mode, account balances are exclusive of subaccounts, except where subaccounts are hidden by a depth limit (see below).
 In tree mode, all account balances are inclusive of subaccounts.

 To see less detail, press a number key, `1` to `9`, to set a depth limit.